 I’m not trying to make a ton of money.
-This has many derivations: I’m not trying to get rich; I just want a sustainable source of income; I want to help the little guy; I don’t want to be greedy.
+This has many siblings: I’m not trying to get rich; I just want a sustainable source of income; I want to help the little guy; I don’t want to be greedy.
 They are all effectively the same and are being said by the same entrepreneur or aspiring business leader.
 Some reading this may take issue with the separate phrases I’ve effectively combined into one.
 I do so because I routinely hear them said interchangeably, from the same sources.
 The person who says to me, in discussing their business or career development, that they don’t want to make a ton of money, has also quickly shown their virtue and commitment to poetry by wanting to help the little guy or new people get their start, and they are certainly quick to regard anyone on the opposite side of them as greedy until proven generous.

 Imagine a tree were to say “I don’t want to grow very tall” or a flower that it “wanted few petals and with dull colors.”
 We would laugh.